KKPAI-chtprogram/hello-world/README.md

 ' With our collective efforts and your generous donations towards the Programs and Projects of the Community Housing and Training (CHT) Center, a truly responsive programs for the needy sectors of our society, we could HELP the dignity of poor homeless families, SAVE the children and youth from the threats of exploitation, GIVE A NEW HOPES for children and their families through education and other social services.'

-' I am appealing with prayers and hope for a support opportunities for our programs and projects that could help our low-income earner families particularly the poorest of the poor, less in education, unskilled, living with extended relatives and no permanent house in the southern part of the Philippines particularly in this city and neighboring areas.'
+' I am appealing with prayers and hope for a support opportunities for our programs and projects that could help our low-income earner families particularly the conflict affected families most economically, occupationally and educationally disadvantaged, living with extended relatives and no permanent house in this city and neighboring areas.'

 ' I am one of the Public School Teachers and Chief Executive Officer of the COMMUNITY HOUSING AND TRAINING (CHT) CENTER.'

 ' Before I joined government service in 2007, I have been College Professor of Cotabato City State Polytechnic College, Mindanao Capitol College, Headstart College of Criminology, SKIA Foundation College School Principal of SKI Academy, Co-Founder and Coordinator of UKPU Urban Poor Association and BOD’s Chairman and CEO KK Peace Advocates, Incorporated.'

-' The emergence of the COMMUNITY HOUSING AND TRAINING (CHT) PROGRAM is out of our deepest concerns on the poor sectors of our society and through my experiences and felt needs since my stay in the communities of informal settlers.'
+' The emergence of the COMMUNITY HOUSING AND TRAINING (CHT) PROGRAM is out of our deepest concerns on the poor sectors of our society and through my experiences and felt needs since my stay with the communities of informal settlers.'

 ' Until now, we have generous individuals, friends within the community support our programs, however due to the overall cumulative effect of the economy, we have been unable to secure the essential funding for the Community Housing and Training (CHT) Programs and Projects.'